-The College of Education provides guidance and professional courses for the teacher candidate who plans to teach in early childhood, middle level, and secondary schools.
-The teacher education program is accredited by the National Council for Accreditation of Teacher Education (NCATE).
+The College of Education provides guidance and professional courses for the teacher candidate who plans to teach in elementary, middle level, and secondary schools.
+The teacher education program is accredited by the Council for the Accreditation of Educator Preparation (CAEP).